Knuckles-Team/media-downloader/README.md

 *Version: 0.9.0*

 Download videos and audio from the internet!

+This is a wrapper for the pytube library to simplify downloading from these various sources.

 This repository is actively maintained - Contributions are welcome!